ansible/ansible/docs/docsite/rst/community/contributor_path.rst

 Determine your area of interest
 =================================

-First, determine areas that are interesting to you, taking into consideration your current experience and experience you'd like to gain.
-For example, if you use a certain collection, have a look there.
+First, determine areas that are interesting to you.
+Consider your current experience and what you'd like to gain.
+For example, if you use a specific collection, have a look there.
 See :ref:`how_can_i_help` for more ideas on how to help.

-Find the corresponding the project
+Find the corresponding project
 ====================================

 These are multiple community projects in the Ansible ecosystem you could contribute to: